Economic Nationalism

 Disadvantages of Economic Nationalism

-Critics argue that the costs outweigh the benefits: * **Inefficiency:** By protecting inefficient domestic industries, resources are misallocated.
-Consumers pay higher prices for lower-quality goods because domestic firms lack the discipline of competition. * **Retaliation:** One country's protectionism often invites retaliation from others, leading to a downward spiral of reduced trade and lower global growth (a "negative-sum game"). * **Crony Capitalism:** When the government picks winners and losers, it opens the door to corruption and lobbying.
-Industries with political connections get protection, while others suffer. * **Reduced Innovation:** Without the pressure of global competition, domestic firms have less incentive to innovate and improve productivity, leading to long-term stagnation.
+Critics of economic nationalism argue that the long-term costs frequently outweigh the short-term benefits: Economic Inefficiency: By protecting inefficient domestic industries, valuable national resources are misallocated.
+Consumers often pay higher prices for lower-quality goods because domestic firms lack the discipline of international competition.
+Global Retaliation: One country's protectionism frequently invites retaliation from others, leading to a downward spiral of reduced trade and lower overall global growth.
+Crony Capitalism: When the government "picks winners and losers" through subsidies and protection, it can open the door to corruption and political lobbying.
+Industries with the strongest political connections often get the most protection.
+Reduced Innovation: Without the constant pressure of global competition, domestic firms have less incentive to innovate and improve their productivity, which can lead to long-term economic stagnation.

 Real-World Example: The Smoot-Hawley Tariff Act